kernelmethod/Seagrass/docs/source/custom_hooks.rst

 =====================

 A Seagrass audit hook is just a class satisfying the :py:class:`seagrass.base.ProtoHook` interface.
+The easiest way to do this is to create a new class that inherits from :py:class:`~seagrass.base.ProtoHook`.

 Here is a basic example of a hook that just prints the arguments given to the :py:meth:`~seagrass.base.ProtoHook.prehook` and :py:meth:`~seagrass.base.ProtoHook.posthook` methods: